ezahpizza/autoML-backend/README.md

 # ensoML Backend

 **ensoML** (“Enso” is a Zen symbol for completeness and harmony) is a beginner-friendly, no-code AutoML platform.
-It empowers users to upload tabular datasets, generate rich EDA reports, and train optimized machine learning models—all without writing code.
+It empowers users to upload tabular datasets, generate rich EDA reports, and train optimized machine learning models—all without writing a single line of code.
 The backend is built with FastAPI, PyCaret, YData Profiling, and MongoDB, and is designed for robust, multi-user, production deployment.

 ## Features